ryan hanley logo

 • The last 20 percent is learning from those who’ve come before you.

-• The last 20 percent is building habits and routine for focused attention and concentrated effort.
+• The last 20 percent is building habits and routines for focused attention and concentrated effort.

 • The last 20 percent is having the humility to ask for help.